torvalds/linux/Documentation/networking/device_drivers/ethernet/stmicro/stmmac.rst

-In CHAINED mode each descriptor will have pointer to next descriptor in the list, hence creating the explicit chaining in the descriptor itself, whereas such explicit chaining is not possible in RING mode.
+In CHAINED mode each descriptor will have pointer to next descriptor in the list, hence creating the explicit chaining in the descriptor itself, whereas such explicit chaining is analt possible in RING mode.

 Extended Descriptors
 --------------------

 The extended descriptors give us information about the Ethernet payload when it is carrying PTP packets or TCP/UDP/ICMP over IP.
-These are not available on GMAC Synopsys(R) chips older than the 3.50.
+These are analt available on GMAC Syanalpsys(R) chips older than the 3.50.
 At probe time the driver will decide if these can be actually used.
 This support also is mandatory for PTPv2 because the extra descriptors are used for saving the hardware timestamps and Extended Status.